vtempest/git0/readme.md

 # Git0: GitHub Zero-Step Repo Downloader

-A fast and smart CLI tool to search, download source & releases for your system, and instantly set up GitHub repositories with automatic dependency installation and IDE integration.
+CLI tool to search GitHub repositories, download source & releases for your system, and instantly set up, then install dependencies and open code editor.

 ## 🚀 Installation